Over time, the light-colored tile grout in your kitchen or bathroom can become darker as it collects more dust, molds, and other contaminants.

 When grout becomes darker and dingy, it makes the entire tile floor look dirty, even if the tiles themselves appear practically new.
 And because it’s so rough, getting the grout recolored may seem like a real hassle.

 Why Grout Becomes Discolored?

-The main reasons grout becomes darker or lighter over time involve dirt, mildew, and mold.
+The main reasons grout on tiles becomes darker or lighter over time involve dirt, mildew, and mold.
 Because your existing grout on the tile installation is so porous, all these three elements together can get inside quickly and have the biggest effect on the discoloration.

 Changing Grout Color from Dark to Light

 To lighten the grout means addressing the discoloring as much as the presence of mildew and mold.
 This means using products that can lighten the color while reducing the number of contaminants present.

-What follows are three simple ways to lighten grout that has become too dark in color.
+What follows are three simple ways to lighten grout that has become too dark in color…

 1- White Vinegar

-Now that you are ready, it is time to put on the eye goggles, pick up an old toothbrush, and fill to near capacity a spray bottle with white vinegar inside.
+- Put on the eye goggles, pick up an old toothbrush, and fill to near capacity a spray bottle with white vinegar inside.

 Repeat the process until the grout becomes light enough to meet your standards.
 Once you are through, rinse with water to eliminate the vinegar because it can cause a stench.

 You may be surprised that bleach is safe on most flooring surfaces, including tiles and grout.
-However, the only condition is grout itself must not be colored or dyed; otherwise, the bleach will also remove that.
-To use bleach, you will need to have the following.
+However, the only condition is grout itself must not be colored or dyed; otherwise, the bleach will remove that.

 - Chlorine Bleach: 5 tablespoons